shobhitpachauri/shobhitpachauri/README.md

 ## 🚀 About Me

-I’m a **Your AI guy, Data Scientist and Product Analyst in the making**, with a **Master’s in Business Analytics & Artificial Intelligence** at **The University of Texas at Dallas**.
+**Your AI guy, Data Scientist and Product Analyst in the making**, with a **Master’s in Business Analytics & Artificial Intelligence** at **The University of Texas at Dallas**.
 I thrive on building data-driven solutions that blend business thinking with machine learning, and I love working at the intersection of **AI, product, and storytelling**.

 ### 📍 What drives me?
 Helping organizations transform with **AI-first products**, actionable insights, and scalable analytics.
 I enjoy simplifying complex problems—be it through predictive models, intuitive dashboards, or LLM-powered chatbots.